Volue-Public/energy-smp-docs/docs/mesh/rest-api/how-to-use-ImportMultistepWaterValueFunctions.md

 The method will automatically remove water value functions older than a given number of days back in time.
 The number of days is specified in as the `DeleteWaterValuesOlderThanDays` parameter in the appsettings.json configuration file of the Mesh REST API.

-**Notice!** Changes done by the method will not be visible for other users before the Commit method is run.
+_**Note!**_ Changes done by the method will not be visible for other users before the `Commit` method is run.

 ### Example of usage

-The example using the text file and powershell script above will be like this:
+The example using the text file and PowerShell script above will be like this:

 - waterCoursePath = `Model/CompanyMesh/Mesh.To_Areas/SomewhereElse.To_HydroProduction/HydroAssets.To_WaterCourses/RiverX`
 - wvfMainPath = `Model/CompanyMesh/Mesh.To_Areas/SomewhereElse.To_HydroProduction/HydroAssets.has_WaterValueFunctionsMain/WaterValueFunctionMain`